 Connecting Microsoft 365 to your DSP pipeline

-The Microsoft 365 connector will be deprecated soon.
+The Microsoft 365 connector is planned for deprecation.
 See the Release Notes for more information.

 To connect to the Office 365 Management Activity API as a data source, you must complete the following tasks: